GooBox/brand/README.md

 This repo contains branding and design assets for the Goobox project.
-Which includes things like logos, mockups for the available web-pages, apps, fonts, and much more.
+Which includes things like logos, mockups for the available web-pages, apps, fonts, and more.